asciiscry3r/mksscryertower.quest/content/category/Slavery_in_piracy_groups_criminal_groups_and_in_cults.rst

 * Article 142.
 Illegal conduct of human experiments
 * Article 138.
 Illegal medical activity
 * Article 127.
 Torture
+* Article 363 Interference with the operation of electronic computing machines (computers), automated systems, computer networks or telecommunication networks by means of mass distribution of telecommunication messages
+* Prohibition of online or computer piracy - Law of Ukraine "On State Support of Cinematography in Ukraine" (1601-VIII) 03/23/2017 - entered into force on 04/26/2017; Ukraine's law on information

 My conclusion:
 ==============